Own-Data-Privateer/hoardy-web/tool/README.md

     the actual maximum whole-program memory consumption is `O(<size of the largest reqres> + <--seen-number> + <sum of lengths of the last --seen-number generated --output paths> + <--cache-number> + <--defer-number> + <--batch-number> + <--max-memory>)`
   - `--lazy`
   : sets all of the above options to positive infinity;
-    most useful when doing `wrrarms organize --symlink --latest --output flat` or similar, where the number of distinct generated `--output` values and the amount of other data `wrrarms` needs to keep in memory is small, in which case it will force `wrrarms` to compute the desired file system state first and then perform all disk writes in a single batch
+    most useful when doing `hoardy-web organize --symlink --latest --output flat` or similar, where the number of distinct generated `--output` values and the amount of other data `hoardy-web` needs to keep in memory is small, in which case it will force `hoardy-web` to compute the desired file system state first and then perform all disk writes in a single batch

 - file system path ordering:
   - `--paths-given-order`